-These towns are located in Texas, Louisiana and North Carolina.
-Other Thanksgiving town names include Pilgrim, Mich.; Cranberry, Pa.; and the hilariously named Yum Yum, Tenn.
+These towns are located in Texas, Kentucky and North Carolina.
+Other Thanksgiving-themed town names include Pilgrim, Mich.; Cranberry, Pa. and the hilariously-named Yum Yum in Tennessee.

 3. The author of "Mary Had a Little Lamb" is responsible for making Thanksgiving a national holiday